mono/website/docs/about-mono/showcase/companies-using-mono.md

 -   [Coversant](http://www.coversant.net/): they build SoapBox, a Jabber server

 -   [A&D Solutions](http://www.aedsol.com/) based in Curitiba, Brazil just released version 3.2 of their [Maximus Security product](http://www.aedsol.com/solucoes/maximus), cross-platform security monitoring software that uses embedded Mono for alarm event processing.
-Available on Windows, Linux and Mac OS X.
+Available on Windows, Linux and macOS.

 -   [Zing](http://www.zing.net): their portable MP3/Wifi player uses Mono to drive their application stack.
 You can see various pictures of the player on this [hands-on review](http://www.engadget.com/2007/01/08/hands-on-with-sandisks-new-zune-bestin-sansa-connect/) at Engadget.